setopsco/docs/content/latest/user/installation.md

 ## Sign up

-If you've been invited to SetOps by another user use the activation code from the invitation email to sign up:
+If you've been invited to SetOps by another user, use the activation code from the invitation email to sign up:

 ```